mayukhnair/india-election-crime/index.md

 </div>

 <div align="center">
   <small> Use the drop-down filter on the map above to see the average movable asset worth per candidate, criminals re-elected and concentration of postgraduate candidates - all of them measured by state.
-Data: Trivedi Centre for Political Data, Ashoka University</small>
+Data:<br>Trivedi Centre for Political Data, Ashoka University</small>
 </div>

 On an average, candidates from regional parties match candidates from national parties with their declared movable assets (money, jewellery, vehicles).
 Candidates from Karnataka’s Janata Dal (Secular) have average movable assets at Rs.
 4.79 crore, followed by Nationalist Congress Party with Rs.
 4.3 crore, and Congress with Rs 3.4 crore.